|Continuous Enrollment Policy|

 |Undergraduates Enrolling in Graduate Courses (Reservation of Graduate Credit)|

-Unless On-leave or In Absentia status has been approved (maximum 3 academic-year terms), graduate students enrolled in an advanced degree or graduate certificate program are required to be continuously enrolled until all requirements have been completed.
+Unless On-leave status has been approved, graduate students enrolled in an advanced degree or graduate certificate program are required to be continuously enrolled (for a minimum of 3 graduate credits) until all requirements have been completed.
 Summer session registration is not required unless the student is using university facilities or faculty or staff services (for example, doctoral students taking exams or submitting papers for advancement to candidacy).

 To remain in compliance with the Continuous Enrollment Policy, graduate students must be registered for a minimum of 3 graduate credits each term.
 This includes students who are taking only comprehensives, or final examinations or presenting recitals or terminal projects.
-Also, students not in residence while writing a thesis, dissertation or project, but using faculty assistance, university services or facilities such as sending chapters to an adviser by mail or email for feedback must register for a minimum of 3 graduate credits per term.
-Registration should be for Thesis or Dissertation or Project credits.
+This includes students not in residence while writing a thesis, dissertation or project, but using faculty assistance, university services or facilities such as sending chapters to an adviser by email for feedback must register for a minimum of 3 graduate credits per term-- registration should be for Thesis or Dissertation or Project credits.

-A graduate student who fails to maintain continuous enrollment or obtain On-Leave or In-Absentia status is required to file a Permission to Re-Register form and petition for reinstatement (use the General Petition form).
+A graduate student who fails to maintain continuous enrollment or obtain On-Leave status is required to file a Permission to Re-Register form and petition for reinstatement (use the General Petition form).
 The petition is reviewed by the student's major department and the Graduate School.
+Approval from both the department and Graduate School is required for re-enrollment.
 The student may, at the discretion of the department, be required to meet departmental admission policies and degree completion requirements that are in effect on the date of re-enrollment.
 Doctoral students may, at the discretion of the department, be required to register for a new year of residency--three consecutive terms of at least 9 graduate credits in each term.
 They may also be required to retake the comprehensive examinations if completed prior to stopping out, if the department feels that this is necessary in order to demonstrate currency of knowledge.

 Each graduate degree at the University of Oregon has a residency requirement, which must be fulfilled by every graduate student who completes that degree.
 The residency requirement allows graduate students to concentrate exclusively on course work or research; to acquire knowledge, skills, and insights necessary for attaining the degree; and to find opportunities to work closely with faculty members and students.
 Residency provides significant and tangible advantages to graduate students because it enhances the quality of the academic experience.
 For example, competence in the field is enhanced by close familiarity with the university's libraries, computing resources, specialized collections, and other unique facilities; valuable experience is gained by attending and participating in formal and informal seminars, colloquia, and discussions led by specialists who visit campus; fluency in the specialized language and vocabulary of the discipline is enhanced by frequent and close association with faculty members and other students in the same field; and thesis or dissertation research is facilitated by frequent interaction with the adviser.